abefong54/patent-checker/README.md

 # patent-checker

 This app creates a basic ui to input a patent publication id and a company name, and does a basic text similiarity search to confirm the most
-The app is live here: `https://fong-patent-checker.streamlit.app/`
+The app is live here:<br /> `https://fong-patent-checker.streamlit.app/`

 # LOCAL SET UP